Lota, Queensland: History

 In February 1918, a Presbyterian Sunday School was established by Mrs Alice Rix, who purchased a piece of land with a cottage and altered it to be suited to a Sunday School.
 As churches services were also held in the building, a larger building was needed and the congregation was unsure whether to enlarge the existing building or construct a new church at greater expense.
 In September 1928, the existing building re-opened following an enlargement.
 However, the death Mrs Elizabeth Annie Farmer of Macdonald Street, Lota, on 16 June 1930 resulted in a bequest of £300 to the church.
 The congregation was also able to borrow £200 from the Presbyterian Extension Fund (an initiative of Presbyterian benefactor William Robert Black to assist fledgling Presbyterian churches).
 These sources of funding enabled the congregation build a new church.
 Impressed by the Cannon Hill Presbyterian Church built in 1930, the congregation engaged its architect George Trotter to build them a similar church.
 On Saturday 8 August 1931, Lord Mayor John William Greene presided over a stump-capping ceremony for the new church.
 The Rix-Farmer Memorial Presbyterian Church was officially opened on Saturday 24 October 1931 by Miss Annie Leighton Young, a niece of Mrs Alice Rix.
 The dedication was performed by Reverend Robert Millar.
 On Saturday 16 September 1933, the church hall (the original extended building on the site) burned down; a new hall was opened on Saturday 2 June 1934 by Miss Annie Leighton Young.

 In 1921, Lota Methodist Church opened at 29 Ambool Street (27.4698°S 153.1907°E).
 It was sold in 1982 as part of rationalising the portfolio of church properties resulting from the amalgamation of Methodist, Presbyterian and Congregational Churches into the Uniting Church in Australia.
 The church building is still extant but is used as a house.

 Lota School of Arts opened on the corner of Alexander and MacDonald Streets in 1927, and played host to dance evenings, film screenings and classes.

 In 1931, Great Depression 'relief work' led to the reclamation of land along the Esplanade, and the building of Lota's seawall.

 Lota State School opened on 29 January 1952.

+In 1954, the Bayside United Sports and Recreation Club opened at Cox Park to provide opportunities for local children to play soccer, badminton, table tennis, basketball and fencing.
+Circa 1971, it split into the Wondall United Soccer Club while the other sports were conducted by the Police & Citizens Youth Club.
+In 1974, a number of local soccer teams amalgamated into the Bayside United Football Club, still playing at Cox Park until the 1984 when the club moved to the Don Randall Oval which was built on reclaimed land and had been used as a rubbish tip.
+The oval was named after local alderman Don Randall.